 FAU Releases Next-Generation of the INTERACT Quality Improvement ProgramNew Tools Offer Significant Improvements in Reducing Unnecessary Hospitalizations

+Newswise — Florida Atlantic University’s Charles E. Schmidt College of Medicine has announced the release of new INTERACT Version 3.0 Tools.
+Interventions to Reduce Acute Care Transfers (INTERACT), a quality improvement program, facilitates the early identification, evaluation, documentation and communication about changes in the status of residents in skilled nursing facilities (SNF), and provides the necessary tools to manage conditions before they become serious enough to necessitate a hospital transfer.
 INTERACT 3.0 tools are designed to assist SNFs in improving their tracking and root cause analyses for hospitalization rates, as well as improve communication with local hospital providers.
 New tools have been included in the program to enable proper medication reconciliation for medication orders when patient transfers from the hospital to a facility occur.
 Additional tools to support Advanced Care Planning practices also have been added, as well as updates to both the Stop and Watch, and Situation, Background, Assessment, Recommendation (SBAR) Communication Form and Progress Note tools, giving clinicians a more organized way to document patient assessments and information to fully inform the treating physician of changes in condition to support appropriate modifications to the care plan in order to avoid hospitalization.

 “Through the guidance of both industry professionals using the INTERACT II program and national experts, we have taken the INTERACT initiative from a toolkit concept to a complete and comprehensive quality improvement program,” said Dr. Joseph Ouslander, M.D., senior associate dean of geriatric programs at FAU’s Charles E. Schmidt College of Medicine, who has led an interdisciplinary team in the development of the INTERACT program.
 “With the contributions made by these individuals, the INTERACT project team has delivered improvements specifically designed to further enable and support SNFs to more proactively address and prevent 30-day hospital readmissions than ever before.”